All-Hands-AI/OpenHands/evaluation/swe_bench/README.md

 If you get to the interactive shell successfully, it means success!

-## Configure your LLM
+## Step4: Configure your LLM

-Create a `config.toml` file if not exists at the root of workspace.
+Create a `config.toml` file by copying my pyproject.toml.template and fill in the API key.

 Add the following configurations: